 I’m always a little sad when summer draws to a close.
 I’m just not that much into winter.
-It’s cold, the roads are often treacherous, it’s dark more hours than light, and light is a relative term when gray days are the best I get.
+It’s cold, the roads are often treacherous, it’s dark more hours than light, (light being a relative term when gray days are the best I get).
 Mostly, it’s cold—bone chilling, mind numbing, freezes the breath in your lungs cold.

 Do you know what passes for fun around here in the winter?
 Waiting for the exact right temperature below zero to blow soap bubbles and watch them freeze.
 If it’s not cold enough they just do their normal thing.
 If it’s too cold, they freeze and shatter almost instantaneously.
 It’s sort of like trying to stand an egg on end at the exact moment of the spring equinox.
 Good luck achieving either.